top of page

 The Celebrity Factor

-Sweeney described as having "main character energy" and the ability to "not take herself too seriously" was perfectly positioned for this moment.
-Her trajectory from "Euphoria" to mainstream appeal made her ideal for American Eagle's target demographic.
+Sweeney, often described as having "main character energy," was perfectly positioned for this moment.
+Her journey from "Euphoria" to mainstream appeal made her ideal for American Eagle's target demographic.

 What Businesses Can Learn?